| > Dr May Faraj |

 Nutrition, University of Montreal, as a CIHR-postdoctoral fellow exploring insulin

-action and sensitivity in human.
+action and sensitivity in humans.
 In 2007 she obtained CIHR New Investigator Award and

-an academic position as junior scientist in the Department of Nutrition, University
+an academic position as an assistant professor/junior scientist in the Department of

-of Montreal.
-She then joined Clinical Research Institute of Montreal (IRCM) in 2008
+Nutrition, University of Montreal.
+She then joined Clinical Research Institute of Montreal

-CFI leader's opportunity funds, and in collaboration with Dr Rabasa-Lhoret and IRCM
+by CIHR operating grants and CFI leader's opportunity funds and in collaboration with Dr

 Click here for PubMed listing